 Policies and procedures

 The majority of information in an employee handbook will provide details on the policies and procedures operated by the company.
-Many companies group related policies together in their employee handbook so they are easier to find – this also makes the handbook more readable.
-The order of the sections will vary but an example of some of the section that may be included:
+Many companies group related policies together in their employee handbook so they are easier to find.
+This also makes the handbook more readable.
+The order of the sections will vary but an example of some of the sections that may be included:

 Forms